Seattle University is closely monitoring the spread of coronavirus (COVID-19). See the latest updates and other resources on the coronavirus page.

 A VPN (Virtual Private Network) is a service available to faculty and staff that allows you to make a secure remote access connection to an organization’s network.
 SeattleU currently has two VPN options: Cisco’s AnyConnect application or the new GlobalProtect application.

-Use the VPN: If you use shared drives (i.e. T and P Drives), Colleague, RDP to your desktop computer on campus, access servers on campus, access InformSU SSRS reports, or use the EMS desktop application, you will need to download and use the VPN.
+Use the VPN: If you use shared drives (i.e. T Drive), Colleague, RDP to your desktop computer on campus, access servers on campus, access InformSU SSRS reports, or use the EMS desktop application, you will need to download and use the VPN.

 VPN not needed: If you generally only use SeattleU online services i.e. Canvas, EngageSU, ProcureSU, Office 365 (including Outlook, Teams, SharePoint, & OneDrive), Zoom, EMS web application, and SUOnline, you do not need the VPN to access remotely.